 Care-for-Rare has achieved many milestones, but we still have a long and challenging journey ahead of us.
 Your support is critically important to our success.

 Care-for-Rare builds bridges between doctors, researchers, patients, political representatives, business, the media, and the arts.
 Every child should have access to medical care, regardless of their ethnic, religious, or financial background.
-Care-for-Rare America and the Care-for-Rare Foundation comply with both national and international guidelines for the work of charitable organizations.
+Care-for-Rare and the Care-for-Rare Foundation comply with both national and international guidelines for the work of charitable organizations.

 Sulin, a seven-year-old girl suffering from liver failure, was the inspiration for Care-for-Rare and continues to influence our work to this day.
 The children we treat have typically been on a long journey to a definitive diagnosis, enduring countless doctor appointments, painful tests, and failed treatments.
 Their families have suffered alongside them, often at great personal, professional, and financial expense.
 We aim to end this agonizing journey, providing care and support that leads to a healthy, pain-free, and productive future.